-- I. Go to Advanced Menu System > Menu Settings and press OK. - 2.
-Select Menu Type and OK. - 3.
-Press ▲/▼ to select Basic.
+- 1. Go to Advanced Menu System > Menu Settings and press OK. - 2.
+Select Menu Type and press OK. - 3.
+Press ▲/▼ to select Basic and press OK.
 Next time when you turn on the projector, you may access the Basic OSD menu by pressing MENU.